philmayes/midi_maker/README.md

 Format: `chord name=cname notes=C,E,G,Bb`

-midi_maker recognizes major, minor, augmented, diminished, 7th and 9th chord names, but you may want to make your own, e.g `chord name=sus4 notes=C,F,G`
+midi_maker recognizes major, minor, augmented, diminished, 7th and 9th chord names, but you may want to make your own, e.g `chord name=sus4 notes=C,F,G`.
+The notes are taken to apply to the key of C.

 ### rhythm
 Format: `rhythm name=rname values=d1,d2,d3,...`